kickingvegas/YmsCoreBluetooth/README.md

 The organizational structure of the YmsCoreBluetooth framework largely mirrors the CoreBluetooth hierarchy:

-* YMSCBAppService - An application service which manages multiple BLE peripherals
+* YMSCBCentralManager - An application service which manages multiple BLE peripherals
     * YMSCBPeripheral - A BLE peripheral can have multiple BLE services
         * YMSCBService - A BLE service can have multiple BLE characteristics
              * YMSCBCharacteristic